benny201/LeetCode-Notes-and-Codes/BinarySearch/392. Is Subsequence/README.md

 # My solution
 * call String.charAt(index) to compare each char in Source String with that in Target String.
-* 'no need to go through the whole Target String,just stop after testing all char in Source String'
+* **no need to go through the whole Target String,just stop after testing all char in Source String**

 # 难点
 * just go through the String one time.